-The best way to prevent the spread of COVID-19 in a workplace or any setting is to practice physical distancing, adopt proper hand hygiene, and follow respiratory etiquette.
+The best ways to prevent the spread of COVID-19 in a workplace or any setting is to practice physical distancing, adopt proper hand hygiene, follow respiratory etiquette and increase ventilation.

 In the below sections, examples of infection prevention-and-control measures are outlined.
 It should be noted that each arts and culture service provider, activity and venue are different, including the available resources.
 IPC measures implemented should be based on risk assessment and be considered reasonably practicable.